makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-Functionality
+## Functionality
 - the player should be able to enter their name before the game
 - the player is presented the choices (rock, paper and scissors)
 - the player can choose one option
 - the computer will choose a random option
 - a winner is declared

-## To do:
+## How to set up the game on your computer
+- Clone this repo with git clone.
+- Run "bundle" from the command line
+- Run "ruby app.rb" from the command line
+- Open http://localhost:4567 in the browser
+- Play the game! 🎮

+## Items left to do
 - Installation steps
 - Fix computer random choice bug

 ## Future improvements

-Change the game so that two players can play against each other.
+- Change the game so that two players can play against each other.

 ## Basic Rules
 - Rock beats Scissors
 - Scissors beats Paper
 - Paper beats Rock